 I have tickets for a movie but can no longer attend – can I get an an exchange or refund?

 All sales are final – make sure you are picking the right showtime when purchasing your tickets.

 If you have questions, you can contact Abby Specht at firstname.lastname@example.org.

 Argh no thank you.
 We’re taking precautions to keep you safe!
 We follow the protocols of the CinemaSafe program and follow all local and state guidelines.
 Our staff is vaccinated and wear masks and we encourage you to wear a mask as well.
 All of our theatres have advanced bi-polar ionization filtration systems installed and there is room to spread out in each theatre.

 Theater Rentals & Private Dining

 We’re in.
 We have three theaters and two event rooms available for all sorts of occasions.
-First step: fill out the contact form on our Rentals page.
+For restaurant and event space rental, fill out the contact form on our Rentals page.
 For theatre rental and special event info, email email@example.com.
-We’ll get back to you ASAP to discuss your event.
+We’ll get back to you ASAP.

 We got you!
 Our theater and restaurant are ADA accessible & we have assistive devices for those with low hearing, low vision or are hearing impaired.
 When you arrive to the theater, let one of our employees know & we’ll get you set up.
 You can also let us know ahead of time that you’re coming.
 Drop us a line at firstname.lastname@example.org.